langoodall/Extension-Output-Biomass-By-Age-HPC/docs/index.md

 # Download

-- The latest version of Maximum Species Age can be [downloaded from GitHub](https://github.com/LANDIS-II-Foundation/Extension-Output-Max-Species-Age/blob/master/deploy/installer/LANDIS-II-V7%20Output%20Max%20Species%20Age%203.0-setup.exe).
+- The latest version of Biomass-By-Age can be [downloaded from GitHub](https://github.com/LANDIS-II-Foundation/Extension-Output-Biomass-By-Age/blob/master/deploy/installer/LANDIS-II-V7%20Output%20Biomass%20By%20Age%203.0-setup.exe).
 To install it on your computer, launch the installer.

 # Example Files

 LANDIS-II requires a global parameter file for your scenario, and separate parameter files for each extension.

-Example files can be [downloaded from GitHub](https://github.com/LANDIS-II-Foundation/Extension-Output-Max-Species-Age/blob/master/testings/version-tests/Core7-MaxSppAge3.0/Output-maximum-species-age.zip).
+Example files can be [downloaded from GitHub](https://downgit.github.io/#/home?url=https://github.com/LANDIS-II-Foundation/Extension-Output-Biomass-By-Age/tree/master/tests/version-tests/Core7-BiomassAge3.0).

 # Citation